4th Grade English Language Arts: Complete Curriculum of Fourth Grade ELA

 Students will need either a paper or digital copy of Lynne Kelly's "Song for a Whale."
 I will provide PDF readers for materials covered in Units 2-4.
 For the Unit 2 reader, I have adapted some of the traditional literature we will be reading to be appropriate for a fourth-grade audience.
 Sources from which traditional literature will be taken or that I have used in adaptations include: “The Pot of Wisdom: Ananse stories” by Adwoa Badoe “A Listening Wind: Native Literature from the Southeast” edited by Marcia Haag “Sky Loom: Native American Myth, Story, and Song” edited by Brian Swann Grimm’s Complete Fairytales “The Annotated Hans Christian Andersen” edited by Maria Tatar "African-American Folktales for Young Readers," edited by Judy Dockrey Young and Richard Alan Young "The Handy Mythology Answer Book," by David A. Leeming "Thirty-Three Multicultural Tales to Tell," by Pleasant DeSpain "Unikkaaqtuat: An Introduction to Inuit Myths and Legends," edited by Neil Christopher "Old Indian Legends," by Zitkala-Sa "Year Full Of Stories," by Angela McAllister Content in the Unit 4 history reader was compiled by me.
 Among the many sources I consulted in compiling the information are: PBS Learning Media BlackPast.org World History Encyclopedia World Atlas National Geographic Smithsonian Magazine "Dynasties of China," by Core Knowledge "Early Islamic Civilizations and African Kingdoms," by Core Knowledge "Aksum and Nubia: Warfare, Commerce, and Political Fictions in Ancient Northeast Africa" by George Hatke "A Military History of China," by David A. Graff Content in the Unit 4 social studies reader was compiled by me.
 Among the many sources I consulted in compiling the information are: ushistory.org UXL Civics, 1st Edition "United States Studies," MI Open Book Project Reading assignments for the news article and biography sections will be drawn from NewsELA articles.

-The Foster Woods Folk School, Teaching Social Studies and English Language Arts within an EcoSocial Justice Framework
+The Foster Woods Folk School, Teaching the Humanities Within an EcoSocial Justice Framework

 🇺🇸Lives in the United States